codedaf/cyber-lab/README.md

 # Cybersecurity Lab by Diego

-This repository contains a collection of cybersecurity tasks and analysis exercises performed as part of my learning and professional development as a SOC Analyst (Junior/Intermediate level).
+This repository contains a collection of cybersecurity tasks and analysis exercises performed as part of my learning and professional development as a SOC Analyst.

 ## 📁 Repository Structure
 /cyber-lab/
 │
+├── incident-response

+## 🚧 Work in Progress
 ├── threat-analysis/ # Malware and IOC analysis
 ├── sql-injection/ # SQL Injection tests and exercises ├── siem-analysis/ # Event analysis and detection rules (WIP)